Planning on going to Disney World with toddlers? Today let’s chat through the 7 things you must know before you head to the happiest place on Earth!

 Pack a backpack and throw it in the stroller!
 You know what’s best to bring for everyday but here are some items you might not have thought of that will help on your trip:

-- Favorite snacks, new snacks, food pouches, meals and cups
+- Favorite snacks, new snacks, food pouches, baby food, meals, sippy cups and a water bottle

 - Disney costume or Disney clothes.
 Buy these before you go and save money!